py-tech-user/py-tech-user/README.md

 - 👀 I’m interested in python , making apps and programs
 - 🌱 I’m currently learning how to use python
 - 📫 How to reach me my email : k.elbadaouikarim@gmail.com
-- ⚡ Fun fact: I was about to drown 4 times
+- ⚡ Fun fact: I almost drowned four times.